Here I try to log shows, music and other things I enjoyed!

 Goodbye Lylat Star.

 I've been playing a bit of Kenshi again!
-Every so often I disppear into the game and don't come out till I have conqoured the world.
+Every so often I disappear into the game and don't come out till I have taken the world.

 I watched the 2 hour Sarah Z video.
 It covers a small range of topics that have some overlap.
 Grifters, child liberation and use of propaganda in those cases.